The Listings Liberation Manifesto

 A property portal presents a collection of listings and gives the renter tools to search them.
 The renter chooses a location, sets a budget, applies some filters and works through the results.

 An AI assistant works differently.
-A renter can describe the whole problem in one go and expect the assistant to understand it.
+A renter can describe their needs in their own language and expect the assistant to understand it.
 Instead of returning a list based on a handful of filters, the AI assistant is expected to provide a useful answer.

 “Find me a pet-friendly two-bedroom home near King's Cross, available next month, with a gym and somewhere to work from home.”